pts/pymediafileinfo/README.txt

     be found in all file formats, e.g. format=zip doesn't have width, and format=pdf would be too complicated to process (i.e. /MediaBox can be in a compressed object).

+    See also Q11 for more details of image formats.

 Q1.
 Can mediafileinfo.py get image authoring metadata (e.g. camera model
     and other EXIF tags), audio metadata (e.g. artist and album and other ID3